-Why not take a trip to The Med where the long sandy beaches, idyllic bays and turquoise-blue sea invite you to relax.
+Why not take a summer holiday to The Med where the long sandy beaches, idyllic bays and turquoise waves invite you to relax.
 We'll show you the most popular destinations around the Mediterranean Sea and tell you which beaches are our favourites.
-Treat yourself to an unforgettable summer holiday off the Mediterranean coast this year.
+Treat yourself to an unforgettable trip off the Mediterranean coast this year.
 You’ve earned it.

 The "Plage de Palombaggia" is one of the most beautiful beaches of the island of Corsica and will enchant you with its breathtaking colours.
 From the crystal-clear water, which allows a view down to the sandy bottom, red rocks stand out from the water, which together with the different blue shades of the sea and the green pine forests give a wonderful contrast.
 Nearby you will find numerous beach bars, where you can recuperate with a drink and a snack for the next round of sunbathing or relax outside in the evening watching the sunset at the end of a perfect day.